tucats/ego/docs/index.md

-If a statement is more complex, or you wish to run a complete program, it may be easier to create a text file with the code, and then compile and run the file.
+If a statement is more complex, or you wish to run a complete program, it may be easier to create a text file with the code, and then run the file (which reads the text from disk and performs in internal compilation phase before running it).
 After the input is read from the file and run, the `ego` program exits.

 Example: